 Is an LLC a Corporation?

 An LLC is not a corporation.
 While both offer legal protection for business owners, they are two different types entities.
 People often mistakenly refer to an LLC as a “limited liability corporation,” when in fact the acronym is short for limited liability company.
-An LLC is a contractual entity, rooted in the internal contract between the owners, called an “Operating Agreement.
+An LLC is a contractual entity rooted in the internal contract between the owners, its “Operating Agreement”.
 An LLC is very flexible and can add or waive certain requirements that people associate with corporations.
 For example, an operating agreement can require an annual meeting or not require one.
 A corporation must have an annual meeting under the law.

 How to Name Your LLC